-Men, has your mental focus and concentration seem to have gone out the window?
-What happened?
+Men, have you lost your mental focus and ability to concentrate?
+You may be wondering what happened.
 You used to be so sharp and on top of your game, but now everything feels like you’re in a fog and you have a hard time conducting business or taking care of finances.
 This lack of mental clarity is a common symptom experienced by men as they age, and you can do something about it.

 2 Reasons Why Men Lose Focus and Concentration

 Optimal testosterone levels are important for brain function.
 Spatial cognitive abilities, as well as general cognition and memory, decline with aging and declining testosterone levels.
 Studies have found a positive relationship between testosterone and mental health in men.
 Supplementation of testosterone in older men results in improvement of spatial abilities.